With permission, Mr Speaker, I will make a statement regarding the return of students to universities.

 with clarity given on the Government’s exact plans for investment.
 Could the Secretary of State set out when details of the road map will be released?

 I thank the hon.
 Lady for her many comments.
 I know that both the University of Glasgow and Glasgow Caledonian, which neighbour her constituency, have been doing an awful lot of work in welcoming students from all four parts of the United Kingdom.
-That demonstrates how important the United Kingdom is for all universities to succeed, in terms of collaboration.
+That demonstrates how important the United Kingdom is to the success of all universities, in terms of collaboration.

 I apologise, Mr Speaker.
 I spent so long with the SNP Chief Whip when we were Chief Whips together that I naturally gravitate to him and have a lovely conversation with him.
 Old habits die hard, but I will ignore the hon.
 Member for Glasgow North (Patrick Grady).